himani413/Auto-Care-Vehicle-Services/README.md

 This dynamic web app not only simplifies the reservation process but also prioritizes security by addressing OWASP Top 10 vulnerabilities.
 Additionally, the user authentication and access control have been implemented using OIDC protocols with a cloud-based Identity Provider (IDP) Asgardeo.
 Various techniques were employed to ensure the security of this application, from safeguarding against Broken Access Control to mitigating Injection Vulnerabilities and addressing Cross-Site Scripting (XSS) threats.
 Explore this repository to learn how to fortify your web applications against these common vulnerabilities and enhance your understanding of web application security.

-💡<b>If you need more details or instructions about configurations, please read my blog articles on this project below:⬇</b>
+💡If you need more details or instructions about configurations, please read my blog articles on this project below:⬇

 ### Blog Articles